EricQu2001/EricQu2001.github.io/docs/LipReg/README.md

 	return torch.square(x[..., 1:] - x[..., :-1]).mean(dim = -1).mean()
 ```

-The normal way to use this regularizer is to calculate and return it in `forward` function in the model, and add it in to model during training.
+The normal way to use this regularizer is to calculate and return it in `forward` function in the model, and add it in the loss during training.
 Here is a pseudocode example:

 ```python
 class SomeModel(nn.Module):